RebelRhiannon/newsletter_microservice/README.md

 ---
 **TroubleShooting**
-1) Microservice doesn't start
+1) Microservice doesn't start:

    This might be due to missing dependencies.
 Try running pip install -r requirements.txt
-2) Emails not sending
+2) Emails not sending:

    This might be due to incorrect Mailtrap Credentials.
 Verify your Mailtrap_user and mailtrap_pass
-3) No response from API
+3) No response from API:

    This could be due to the Flask not running.
 Ensure python app.py is running.